 Complaint: A written allegation made by a currently enrolled or former Student alleging that the CIA has violated a law, regulation, accreditation standard or requirement, CIA policy, or SARA policy, standard or requirement.

 Complainant: A currently enrolled or former Student who files a Complaint.

-Degree Programs Operating Council (DPOC): A cross-functional body charged with the coordination and operational management of the student experience at the CIA.
+Degree Programs Operating Council (DPOC): A cross-functional body charged with the coordination and operational management of the Student experience at the CIA.

-Policy: Organization-wide directives that mandate requirements of, or provisions for, members of the CIA community, including procedures to assist with their implementation that are created and adopted in accordance with the CIA Policy on Policies, current Student Handbook and Academic Catalog.
+Policy: Organization-wide directives that mandate requirements of, or provisions for, members of the CIA community, including procedures to assist with their implementation that are created and adopted in accordance with the CIA Policy on Policies, current Student Handbook and College Catalog.

-Policy Owner: The cabinet member who has direct responsibility for oversight of the CIA policy.
+Policy Owner: The Cabinet Member who has direct responsibility for oversight of the CIA Policy.